 Floating solar is now creating major opportunities to scale up solar energy production around the world.
 According to a recent report from the World Bank, the global potential of floating solar, even under moderate assumptions, is 2000 GWp on man-made reservoirs alone.
 When adding coastal waters, the potential becomes enormous.
-Ocean Sun made a video in 2017 describing the advantages of floating solar.
+Take a look at our video describing the Ocean Sun concept.

 Our design is inspired by nature.
 The giant water lilly, Victoria Amazonica, sits on the water surface just like our floater.
 Both are anchored to the seabed.
 Both thrive in the sunlight.
 Plant cells versus solar cells.
 Photosynthesis versus photovoltaics.

 A thin polymer membrane is used to carry the PV modules.
 This represents the minimum use of materials to achieve the required buoyancy.
 The amount of materials is what determines the lowest theoretical cost of a floating PV installation.
 The cost structure greatly affects the levelized cost of energy.

 By lowering the operating cell temperature in the PV modules the system efficiency may increase as much as 15 per cent compared to regular ground-mounted installations.
 The cell temperature is lowered through direct heat transfer to the waterbody below the membrane.
 Consequently, the efficiency gain depends on the water temperature as well as the level of irradiation.
 The infrared image shows a test floater where six modules (to the right) are held at temperatures close to the water temperature whereas the other six modules (to the left) are lifted and air-cooled, The lifted modules run twice as hot.

 Each floater unit is towable.
 Multiple floaters are anchored side-by-side to build larger power plants.
 A complete plant may take many shapes, all depending on shore line constraints and the available water surface area.
 The anchoring system is designed taking local water depth, wave, current and wind conditions into consideration.